Managing Low Back Pain

-This is only a short list of possible causes for low back pain.
-The most important thing to remember is that every case is that every human being is unique.
+Of course this list of possible causes for low back pain is by no means exhaustive, rather it just encapsulates some of the reasons.
+The most important thing to remember is that every case, just like every human body, is unique.
 Pain may subside within a few days, but if symptoms persist you should consult with your physiotherapist for an accurate diagnosis and management plan.

 Tips for Avoiding Low Back Pain

-It is not possible to prevent low back pain entirely, but there are a few things you can do to reduce your risk.
+It is impossible to prevent low back pain with absolute certainty, however there are a few things you can do to reduce your risk.

 - Maintain good posture